 - Fox Trial Finder lists ongoing Parkinson’s trials and research studies and also matches registrants to the trials that need them and are best-suited to their specific traits

-- CenterWatch includes links to search facility for patients and healthcare professionals
+- CenterWatch includes links to research facilities for patients and healthcare professionals

 - isrctn.com database of primary clinical trials

 It is a good idea to record all of the trials and contacts you pursue and the responses you receive.
 If you enquire about a trial and you are unsuitable or they are no longer recruiting, ask the coordinator to keep in touch regarding future trials which may be more appropriate.
 If you are initially unable to join a trial which interests you, don’t be discouraged from enquiring about others as new ones are regularly launched and need a broad range of participants.

 Once you have found a trial you are interested in, check the criteria for participation.
 If you think you are suitable, contact the trial coordinator and ask for more detailed information and raise any particular queries you have.
 If you meet with the trial coordinator, it may be helpful to take someone with you so that they can take notes.